 Gives only the name of the file, without the path and extension.

 Gives the full name of the file, included the path.

-Set this value with a filename to add a new file in the sampler list (or piano roll).
+Set this value with a filename to add a new file in the list (this applies to the sampler, video player and piano roll).